eric-ahlgren/dl4h/README.md

 ### Data Download
 This project uses the publicly available [MIMIC-III dataset](https://mimic.mit.edu/docs/iii/) as well as the fastText pre-trained English word vectors linked [here](https://fasttext.cc/docs/en/english-vectors.html).

-Download the file `crawl-300d-2M-subword.zip` and store it in the `data` dir of the locally cloned repo.
+From the fastText link above, download the file `crawl-300d-2M-subword.zip` and store it in the `data` dir of the locally cloned repo.

-You will also need to provide a local path to the downloaded MIMIC-III dataset which contains the individual .csv files.
+You will need to provide a local path to the downloaded MIMIC-III dataset which contains the individual .csv files.

 #### Text embeddings